6 Effective Workout Moves You Can Do At HomeArticle posted in: Fitness

 2. High-Knee Run-in-Place

-Run in place, bringing your knees up as high as you can and pumping your arms and legs as quickly as you can, for 20 seconds.
+For a quick leg workout at home, run in place, bringing your knees up as high as you can and pumping your arms and legs as quickly as you can, for 20 seconds.

 3. Mountain Climbers